- Comparative Statistical Analysis

 By 1200 BCE, an archaic form of Sanskrit, an Indo-European language, had diffused into India from the northwest, unfolding as the language of the Rigveda, and recording the dawning of Hinduism in India.

-The Dravidian languages of India were supplanted in the northern regions.
+The Dravidian languages of India were supplanted in the northern and western regions.

 By 400 BCE, stratification and exclusion by caste had emerged within Hinduism,